Azure-Samples/azure-postgres-mcp-demo/README.md

 ### Step 2: Configure database access
 1. Connect to your PostgreSQL server using `psql` or your preferred PostgreSQL client:

     Set the following environment variables by copying and pasting the lines below into your bash terminal (WSL, Azure Cloud Shell, etc.).
-Set the following environment variables by copying and pasting the lines below into your bash terminal (WSL, Azure Cloud Shell, etc.).
 Find details for your connection in the **Connect** Tab in your Postgres Resource in the Azure Portal:

    ![Connect Tab](images/azure-postgres-connect.png)